CortexLM/sense/README.md

 Then generate an API key, which will ask you to allocate the GPUs.
-You can only allocate one GPU for the Diffusion model, and (1,2 or 4 GPUs).
+You can allocate (1,2 or 4 GPUs) for the Diffusion model, and (1,2 or 4 GPUs).
 To allocate them, simply enter the GPU ID.

 For 8 GPUs :
 Diffusions: ```4,5,6,7```